SERG-Delft/delftswa/2020/assignment.md

         You can now find your essay in the `target/` directory as a PDF.

         _Note:_ This make command was added later.
-        Make sure you are up to date with master branch if the command is not available.
+        Make sure you are up to date with the master branch if the command is not available.

 3. Submit your essay to [Peer](https://peer.ewi.tudelft.nl/), the peer evaluation system that we use.
     After logging in with your NetID, you can find the Software Architecture course under "Enrolled Courses".